Accurate ground state energy estimation with noise and imperfect state preparation: Introduction

 \subsection{Summary of key results}

-In this work, we consider the classical task of learning an eigenphase $\phi_0$ of a unitary from phase estimation data generated by a quantum computer.
-We consider quantum phase estimation methods that sample from a distribution $p(x)$ peaked around $x=\phi_0$.
-In the presence of multiple eigenstates and experimental noise, this distribution becomes distorted and difficult to model; we set ourselves the task of optimally inferring a target phase $\phi_0$ given samples from a distribution $p(x)$ with this distortion present.
-(We are concerned in this work in the case where experimental noise is large enough that one cannot afford the circuit depths required to purify the state and estimate phases at the Heisenberg limit, and must instead run short QPE circuits and repeatedly sample from this distribution $p(x)$.)
-We focus on the situation where $\phi_0$ is isolated within a region $\mathcal{D}$, which allows us to bound the contributions from spurious eigenvalues $\phi_{j\neq 0}$.
-The key contribution of this work is to optimize the classical post-processing of samples from the distribution $p(x)$ in this situation \begin{definition}[Def.~\ref{def:classical-subroutine}, informal] Fix a unitary $U$, and assume that there exists a known region $\mathcal{D}$ containing a single target eigenphase $\phi_0$.
-Let $p(x)$ be the output distribution from a phase estimation routine for $U$ on a quantum computer.
-The classical task of phase estimation is, given $M$ samples from $p(x)$, to construct an estimator $\tilde\phi_0$ of $\phi_0$.
+In this work, we address the classical task of learning an eigenphase $\phi_0$ of a unitary from phase estimation data.
+We focus on methods that sample from a distribution $p(x)$ sharply peaked around $x=\phi_0$.
+In the presence of multiple eigenstates and experimental noise, $p(x)$ becomes distorted and difficult to model; our objective is to robustly infer $\phi_0$ from samples of this distorted distribution.
+We focus on the case where experimental noise is large enough that one cannot afford the circuit depths required to estimate phases at the Heisenberg limit, and must instead run shorter QPE circuits and repeatedly sample from this distribution $p(x)$.

+The main contribution of this work is to optimize the classical post-processing of samples from $p(x)$ under the assumption that $\phi_0$ is isolated within a region $\mathcal{D}$.
+This assumption is necessary to bound the contributions from spurious eigenvalues $\phi_{j\neq 0}$ to the sampled distribution $p(x)$. \begin{definition}[Def.~\ref{def:classical-subroutine}, informal] Fix a unitary $U$, and assume that there exists a known region $\mathcal{D}$ containing a single target eigenphase $\phi_0$.
+Let $p(x)$ be the output distribution from a quantum computation implementing a phase estimation routine for $U$.
+The classical task of phase estimation is: given $M$ samples $\{x_j\}$ from $p(x)$, construct an estimator $\tilde\phi(=\tilde{\phi}[\{x_j\}])$ of $\phi_0$.
 The performance of this estimator is measured by the bias

 and variance